IRL2/nanover-docs/source/tutorials/vrclient.rst

 Desktop main menu (PC-VR only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you open the NanoVer iMD application on your PC, you will see a small menu on the top left of your monitor with the
+When you open the NanoVer iMD-VR application on your PC, you will see a small menu on the top left of your monitor with the
 below headings.
 In **Server**, you can connect to your NanoVer server.
 Select from the dropdown options below for further information and to browse other features: